lliu1871/betnet/README.md

 ## Installation
 ### Local installation
-1: Download the package from GitHub
+1. Download the package from GitHub
-2: To add the local library betnet, run "] add path-to-betnet" in Julia
+2. To add the local library betnet, run "] add path-to-betnet" in Julia.

 ### Global installation
-In the package mode, run "add betnet" to add the package in Julia
+In the package mode, run "add betnet" to add the package in Julia.

 ## How to run the program
 The input datasets time_real_data.csv (temporal data) and SNP_real_data.csv (SNP distances) are available in the folder "test".
 To analyze a real dataset, run the following code